JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.html" rel="clcaNoErrorsMaxRiskLogLog">![clcaNoErrorsMaxRiskLogLog](docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.png)</a>

 The bet limit is the "maximum risk", expressed as a percent of the maximum bet.
-At any setting of maximum risk, the CLCA assort value is always the same when there are no errors, and so there is no variance, so the plot above shows the exact number of samples needed as a function of margin and maximum risk.
+At any setting of maximum bet, the CLCA assort value is always the same when there are no errors, and so there is no variance, and the plot above shows the exact number of samples needed as a function of margin and maximum risk.

 For polling, the assort values vary, and the number of samples needed depends on the order the samples are drawn.
 Here are the average and standard deviation over 100 independent trials at each reported margin, when no errors are found:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.html" rel="pollingWithStdDev">![pollingWithStdDev](docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.png)</a>

-For OneAudit, results depend on the percent of CVRs vs pooled data, the pool averages, and if there are multiple card styles in the pools.
+For OneAudit, results depend on the percent of CVRs vs pooled ballots, the pool averages, and if there are multiple card styles in the pools.
-The following is a best case scenario with no errors in the CVRs, a single pool with the same margin, and a single card style, with several values of the CVR percentage, as a function of margin, and maxRisk = .9:
+The following is a best case scenario with no errors in the CVRs, a single pool with the same margin as the CVRs, and a single card style, with several values of the CVR percentage, as a function of margin, and maxRisk = .9:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/oneaudit/OneAuditNoErrors/OneAuditNoErrorsLogLinear.html" rel="OneAuditNoErrorsLogLinear">![OneAuditNoErrorsLogLinear](docs/plots2/oneaudit/OneAuditNoErrors/OneAuditNoErrorsLogLinear.png)</a>